Yankees vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has put up 24 hits with four doubles, seven home runs and seven walks.
-He has driven in 29 runs with one stolen base.
+- Adolis Garcia has four doubles, seven home runs, eight walks and 29 RBI (24 total hits).
+He's also swiped one base.

 Garcia Recent Games